tripflex/cpsetup/README.md

 - Added version output in header display

 **Bug Fixes:**
+- Fixed PHP replacement for `disable_functions` not replacing entire line if functions already defined
 - Removed never implemented `-m` and `--menu` args
 - Check for `-R` or `--functions` at start of script execution
 - Updated Y/N check to y/N to signify N as default when nothing entered